 - whether the enterprise can offer an undertaking on acceptable terms to the MyCC.

-Chapter 2 of the Act prohibits an enterprise, whether independently or collectively, from engaging in any conduct which amounts to an abuse of a dominant position in any market for goods or services in Malaysia.
-This prohibition is substantially similar to article 102 of the Treaty on the Functioning of the European Union and the concept of joint dominance from case law in other jurisdictions is expressly included within the Act.
-It should be noted that where there is collusion between enterprises, this may also be caught by the chapter 1 prohibition of both horizontal and vertical agreements which restrict competition.
-As there is no need to establish dominance in a chapter 1 prohibition, collective dominance cases are expected to be rare.
-Establishing an infringement of the chapter 2 prohibition is a two-step process.
-The MyCC will first assess whether the enterprise that is being complained about is dominant in the relevant market in Malaysia; and, if so, the MyCC will assess whether the enterprise is abusing that dominant position.
+Chapter 2 of the Act prohibits an enterprise, whether independently or collectively, from engaging in any conduct that amounts to an abuse of a dominant position in any market for goods or services in Malaysia.
+This prohibition is substantially similar to article 102 of the Treaty on the Functioning of the European Union, and the concept of joint dominance from case law in other jurisdictions is expressly included within the Act.
+It should be noted that where there is collusion between enterprises, this may also be caught by chapter 1 of the Act, which prohibits horizontal and vertical agreements that restrict competition.
+As there is no need to establish dominance in a chapter 1 infringement, collective dominance cases are expected to be rare.

-By implication, the chapter 2 prohibition of the Act therefore does not apply to non-dominant enterprises.
-While the Act prohibits a dominant enterprise from engaging in certain conduct that non-dominant enterprises can do, a dominant enterprise is not restricted from engaging in conduct which has a reasonable commercial justification or which is a reasonable commercial response to market entry or conduct by a competitor.
+By implication, chapter 2 of the Act does not apply to non-dominant enterprises.
+While the Act prohibits a dominant enterprise from engaging in certain conduct that non-dominant enterprises can do, a dominant enterprise is not restricted from engaging in conduct that has a reasonable commercial justification or is a reasonable commercial response to a market entry or conduct by a competitor.

 Once the relevant market has been defined, the MyCC will determine whether an enterprise has a dominant position.
 While the MyCC considers that a market share above 60 per cent is indicative of dominance, the Act expressly specifies that market share is not by itself conclusive of dominance, which is to be assessed in terms of the enterprise’s ability to act without regard to its competitors’ response or to dictate the terms of competition in a market in Malaysia.
 Thus, even if an enterprise has a high market share, it would not be considered dominant if it was not in a position to increase price above the current level due to the possibility of new entrants or imports.